<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 experienced manufacturing consultant talking to factory worker

-If you are reading this, there is a good chance you need help getting your company’s (or supplier’s) manufacturing productivity to where it needs to be.
-Whether your problems are with rising costs, inconsistent production quality, delayed deliveries, or something else, you’ll want to find and hire the best manufacturing consultant for your organization's needs and challenges.
+If you are reading this, there is a good chance you need help optimizing your company’s (or supplier’s) manufacturing productivity.
+Whether you are dealing with problems related to rising costs, inconsistent production quality or delayed deliveries, you’ll want to find and hire the best manufacturing consultant for your organization's needs and challenges.

 With hundreds of thousands of manufacturing consultancies to choose from globally, it can be difficult to distinguish whether a consultant can truly deliver on their promises to make your factory more productive and efficient.
 Based on our own experience as consultants, these are a few things you should look out for.

-Manufacturing any product is, at its core, about following processes to create quality products quickly and cost-effectively.
+Manufacturing any product is about following processes to create quality products quickly and cost-effectively.
 The processes and complexities might vary, but the general methodology does not.
+Great manufacturing consultants should understand the fundamentals of your processes, which should allow them to instantly recognise the root of the issue, and provide solutions.

 A great manufacturing consultant does not need to understand your particular business to perform well.
 It is a bonus rather than a requirement.
-For example, CMC has a client that makes biodegradable waste bags for pets.
+For example, CMC had a client that makes biodegradable waste bags for pets.
 No one in our team had worked on that sort of product before, but they had prior experience with molds and process control, so they grasped the situation quickly and saved the client over $3M in cost and quality improvements in 6 months.
+With a strong foundational knowledge of manufacturing processes, lean manufacturing consultants can also identify 'Hidden Factories' and apply relevant lean principles to help turnaround your factory.

-2. Quotes Based on Your Manufacturing Challenges and Needs
+2. Agility to Adapt to Various Manufacturing Challenges and Needs

 Good manufacturing consultants focus on your specific challenges and create plans based on them.
-More often than not, this will include a visit to see the factory and assess its current situation.
-Manufacturing consultants that claim they can solve your challenges without seeing your operations are not truthful.
+This will include a visit to see the factory and assess its current situation.
+Manufacturing consultants who claim they can solve your challenges without seeing your operations can't be trusted.
 Any projects taken under those circumstances are likely to take longer and be less successful than projects analyzed and planned out first.

-3. Communicates Key Performance Indicators Based on Core Manufacturing
+3. Communicates Key Performance Indicators (KPIs) Based on Core Manufacturing

 4. Creates Manufacturing Environments That Facilitate Steady and Constant Growth